 UPCOMING LIVE THEATRE

 “Alice In Wonderland” - First Stage Theatre Company presents the classic story on Sept.
-27, 28, 29 and 30.
-Follow that rabbit to a delightful, entertaining world of childhood fantasies.
+27, 28, 29 and 30 at the Cabell County School Board building (the former Huntington East High School).
 Alice journeys into a world of talking animals, comic royalty and races where the contestants run in circles!
 There are also the Mad Hatter’s frantic tea party, the watch-carrying White Rabbit and talking flowers.
 Along the way Alice must deal with a sneezing duchess and a baby that turns into a pig!
 The play gives a modern view to an old classic, where nonsense makes quite good sense.

 “Peter and the Starcatcher” - Marshall University’s Department of Theatre presents the musical on Oct.
 3, 4, 5, 6, 10, 11, 12 and 13 at 7:30 p.m. at the Francis-Booth Experimental Theatre of The Joan C. Edwards Performing Arts Center.